Our Mission, Goals, & Values

 Anyone and everyone who needs a helping hand through choppy waters.
 Many people will be struggling with their money in a way they have never done before – people who have lost their jobs, people who are recently self-employed, people on zero-hour contracts, people on furlough who have seen a big drop in their income.
 The Community Cupboard is also here to help reduce food waste from local businesses and residents, redistributing surplus food.

-The Community Cupboard officially opened 18th May 2020, delivering food parcels in and around the town.
+The Community Cupboard officially opened 18th May 2020, making up food parcels for collection in and around the town.
 In the near future we intend for The Community Cupboard to be open at specific times during the week so that you can come in person and pick up what you need, subject of course to social distancing measures.

 What will you need